octo-technology/OpenTezos/docs/michelson/tutorial.md

 It consumes a list on the top of the stack and pushes the number of elements of the list back on top of the stack.

-The `MAP {}` instruction applies a sequence of instructions to each element of a list.
+The `MAP {}` instruction updates a _list_ data structure by applying a sequence of instructions to each element of the list.
 The `MAP` instruction requires a sequence of instructions (i.e. called "body") that has access to the stack.

 The following smart contract illustrates the `MAP` usage.
 This smart contract holds a list of integer in its storage and when invoked it increments each integer of the list by 1.